Tandemz/tandemz.io/src/pages/posts/choose-medium-meet-users.md

 This format is extensively used for surveys but can also extend to interviews in some cases.

 * **Advantages:**

-  * Almost everyone owns a phone or has access to one, you can thus reach a very large audience with this format.
+  Almost everyone owns a phone or has access to one, you can thus reach a very large audience with this format.
 Aside from network quality, there are less potential technical issues to be expected from a phonecall than a videocall.
 * **Limitations:**
   * Depending on your location and your participant’s, phone network can be an issue which can have an impact on how the call goes
   * Giving a company phone number to a participant can be dangerous in some cases.
 If you are trying to avoid unwanted calls, you can call using a hidden phone number.
 If you do so, warn your participant in advance to make sure they will answer
   * A phonecall will only allow you to catch verbal cues while body language will be inaccessible.
   * Your participant might be less alert and involved over the phone
-* **When to favor:** A phonecall is indicated if you are interviewing participants with low tech-savviness who might not have access or be comfortable with a computer and when in-person is not possible
+* **When to favor:**

+  A phonecall is indicated if you are interviewing participants with low tech-savviness who might not have access or be comfortable with a computer and when in-person is not possible
+* **Advice:**

-* **Advice:** remind your participants in advance they will need to be in a calm environment without distractions.
+  Remind your participants in advance they will need to be in a calm environment without distractions.
 As this format is the one that creates the most distance between testers and researcher, make it clear that participants will need to be reactive and fully available for the interview/test.

 ![](/images/giphy-phonecall.gif)